valory-xyz/optimus-quickstart/README.md

 yarn start
 ```

-This will run Electron which launches NextJS and the Backend as child processes.
+This will run Electron, which launches NextJS and the Backend as child processes.

+### Starting Hardhat (for development)

+In the interest of not losing funds, we can run a Hardhat node the forks Gnosis, provided the FORK_URL has been set to an external RPC in your .env file.
+`npx hardhat node`
+Once running, you can use the `http://localhost:8545` endpoint during the spawn process as your RPC.

 ### Funding addresses while running a Hardhat fork
 There are a number of scripts to fund addresses for testing: